-The upper left panel shows the proportion of times that the true causal ordering is recovered by DirectLiNGAM~\citep{shimizu2011direct}.
+The upper left panel shows the proportion of times that the true causal ordering is recovered by DirectLiNGAM~\citep{shimizu2011direct} \updatedText{implemented in the \texttt{causalXtreme} package by \citet{gnecco2023causalXtreme}}.
 By construction, the average edge weight decreases with $n$ so the causal ordering is not consistently estimated as $n$ increases.
 Nonetheless, the bottom left panel shows that the empirical coverage of the confidence sets are all very close to the nominal rate of $.9$.
 In addition, the upper middle panel shows that the confidence sets are still increasingly informative in that the proportion of all $10!$ possible orderings which are included in $\hat \Theta(\mathbf{Y}, .1)$ decreases.
-The proposed procedure is more powerful (i.e., returns a smaller confidence set) for the skewed distributions; however, even with symmetric errors, the confidence sets still contain less than $2\%$ of all orderings when $n = 5000$.
+The proposed procedure is more powerful (i.e., returns a smaller confidence set) for the skewed distributions; however, even with symmetric errors, the confidence sets still only contains roughly $ 2\%$ of all orderings when $n = 5000$.
 The bottom middle panel shows the proportion of all pairwise ancestral relationships which are certified into $\mathcal{\hat A}_\cap$.
 Again, despite inconsistent estimation of the causal ordering, the proportion of ancestral relations which are recovered increases with $n$.

 The top right panel shows the time required to calculate the confidence set when $p = 10$.
 The computation time is not monotonic with $n$ because a larger sample size requires more computation for each considered ordering; however, this may be offset by increased power to reject incorrect orderings so the branch and bound procedure considers fewer orderings.
 Finally, in the bottom right panel, we show computational feasibility for larger $p$ by displaying the median computation time (sec$\times 1000$) for $10$ replicates with $n = 10000$.
 We consider gamma errors for $p = 10, \ldots, 20$.
 We draw random graphs and data as before, except the linear coefficients are selected uniformly from $(-1,1)$.
 Although the computational time increases rapidly, the procedure is still feasible for $p = 20$.
-We note, however, that $4 / 10$ of the replicates for $p = 20$ failed to finish in the allotted $48$ hours.